Governor Wolf Announces $36 Million in New Funding to Support Community Revitalization Projects

 The program has five main components: The Neighborhood Assistance Program (NAP), Special Program Priorities (SPP), the Neighborhood Partnership Program (NPP), the Charitable Food Program (CFP), and the Enterprise Zone Program (EZP).
 A description of each of these components is available within the NAP fact sheet.

-For more information about the Wolf Administration’s commitment to community development or DCED, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Wolf Administration’s commitment to community development, visit the DCED website or follow us on Twitter, LinkedIn, Facebook, and YouTube.